 - Combine the first three ingredients; set aside.
 In a bowl, beat milk, butter, egg yolks, parsley, onion, sage and thyme.
 Gradually add dry ingredients; mix well.
 Beat egg whites until stiff peaks form; fold into batter.
 Bake in a preheated waffle iron according to manufacturer's directions until golden brown.

 - Meanwhile, in a saucepan, melt butter; add flour.
-Whisk in milk and thyme; bring to a boil.
+Whisk in milk and thyme; bring to a boil over medium heat.
 Cook and stir for 2 minutes or until thick.
 Add the beef and heat through.
 Serve over waffles.
 Sprinkle with parsley if desired.
 Yield: 7 waffles (6 inches).

 Originally published as Herbed Waffles with Creamed Beef in Country Woman March/April 1997, p31